kenneth-ge/Substitution-Algebra/Problems/Problem 4.md

   BL <-> DL
 }

-How many combinations are there such that all of the letters (excluding all the Ls) are one away from each other (contiguous, connected) in the alphabet?
+How many possibilities for S are there such that all of the letters (excluding all the Ls) are one away from each other (contiguous, connected) in the alphabet?
 E.g. B is one away from A and C

 ## Solution